Vestmannaeyjar

-Vestmannaeyjar ([ˈvɛstˌmanːaˌeiːjar̥], sometimes anglicized as Westman Islands) is a municipality and archipelago off the south coast of Iceland.
+Vestmannaeyjar ([ˈvɛstˌmanːaˌeiːjar̥], sometimes anglicised as Westman Islands) is a municipality and archipelago off the south coast of Iceland.

 The largest island, Heimaey, has a population of 4,414, most of whom live in the archipelago's main town, Vestmannaeyjabær.
 The other islands are uninhabited, although six have single hunting cabins.
-Vestmannaeyjar came to international attention in 1973 with the eruption of Eldfell volcano, which destroyed many buildings and forced a month-long evacuation of the entire population to mainland Iceland.
-Approximately one-fifth of the town was destroyed before the lava flow was halted by application of 6.8billion litres of cold sea water.
+Vestmannaeyjar came to international attention in 1973 with the eruption of the Eldfell volcano, which destroyed many buildings and forced a month-long evacuation of the entire population to mainland Iceland.
+Approximately one-fifth of the town was destroyed before the lava flow was halted by the application of 6.8 e9L of cold seawater.

 Geography

 The Vestmannaeyjar archipelago is young in geological terms.
-The islands lie in the Southern Icelandic Volcanic Zone and have been formed by eruptions over the past 10,000–12,000 years.
-The volcanic system consists of 70–80 volcanoes both above and below the sea.
+The islands lie in the South Iceland volcanic zone (SIVZ) and have been formed by eruptions over the past 10,000–12,000 years.
+The volcanic system consists of 70–80 volcanoes, both above and below the sea.